Approximately 4 minutes to read

 Overall, there is nothing I would change about this story.
 It has humor, suspense, and action—all great qualities to hook a reader and keep her entertained ;) Your descriptions were perfect and I like how you moved from one idea to the next, never dwelling on something too long and overanalyzing it.
 The pace was great and your sentence variation was well written, too!
 I’m guessing at the end, Paloma becomes a mouse after she dies?
 Reincarnation or something?
 Or just a reflection of her true spirit and heart inside her elephant body?
 Either way, this is really cool and very unique.
 Well done!

-about 2 years ago Tiny Viking said:
+over 2 years ago Tiny Viking said:

 This was really beautiful.
 I like your voice of the elephant, and the way you describe her emotions and thoughts.
 It's different, and makes a connection between the reader and the character that can be difficult to create when you are working with animals.
 I really like the ending as well - her realization of sudden freedom, and her fear of the unknown.